Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 This section will describe the actual FIDO authentication process, that is performed between the EAP-FIDO client and the FIDO authenticator.

-The client will use CTAP2 {{FIDO-CTAP2}} to communicate with the authenticator.
+The client will use CTAP version 2.0 or above {{FIDO-CTAP2}} to communicate with the authenticator.

-The Relying Party ID (RPID) is configured or sent by the server.
+The Relying Party ID (RPID) is configured or derived from the server certificate subjectAltName:DNS.
 For discussion on that see {{openquestions_rpid}}.
-If the expected RPID is explicitly configured, the client verifies that the RPID as sent matches exactly the RPID as configured.
-If the expected RPID is not explicitly configured, the client verifies that the sent RPID is either identical to the routing ID or ends with CONCAT('.', routing ID)
+In analogy to WebAuthn, the client verifies that the RPID either matches exactly the subjectAltName:DNS of the certificate or that it ends with CONCAT('.', subjectAltName:DNS).

 The client data is a concatenation of two items.